Current Status (Updated 7/29/20):

 The final settlement approval hearing was held on May 6, 2020 and the settlement was approved on May 12, 2020.
 The final deadline for submitting a claim was June 30, 2020.
 The claim period is now closed.
-For further information about the settlement, the original notice appears below.
+A residual distribution is being issued in mid-August to claimants that filed a claim form prior to the June 30, 2020 deadline.

 NOTICE OF SETTLEMENT OF CLASS ACTION LAWSUITS